IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 * Can write and load external AutoDock maps
 * Python bindings for Python 3

+## Documentation

+The installation instructions, documentation and tutorials can be found on [readthedocs.org](https://autodock-vina.readthedocs.io/en/latest/).

 ## AutoDock Vina 1.2.2 Docker Setup

 This repository contains a Docker setup for running AutoDock Vina 1.2.2.
 The following instructions guide you through cloning therepository, building the Docker image, setting up input/output directories, and running AutoDock Vina inside the Docker container.